valeriangalliat/blog/2016/03/looking-back-at-2015.md

-First release of [markdown-it-anchor], another of my (relatively) most successful projects, this time by number of contributions (5 pull requests, and 10 issues, OMG).
+First release of [markdown-it-anchor], another of my (relatively) most successful projects, this time by number of contributions (5 pull requests and 10 issues omg).

 It's a flexible plugin for the [markdown-it] Markdown parser allowing to add an ID and an anchor to headings (I'm using it on this very blog).
 I